NeoCoderDev/PPT_M57_SelfFiring_Mortar_60mm/README.md

 # PPT M57 60mm Mortar - Self Firing

-**AS_M57_AutoMortar** is a standalone Arma 3 mod featuring the Serbian **M57 60mm mortar**, equipped with a fully scripted autonomous firing system.
+**AS_M57_AutoMortar** is a standalone Arma 3 mod featuring the Serbian M57 120mm mortar, equipped with a fully scripted semi-automatic firing system.
-This mod allows for mortar deployment and fire missions without the need for an AI gunner or player operator — perfect for automated fire support, cutscenes, or scripted scenarios.
+The mortar requires a crew to load shells manually, but does not need a gunner or player interaction to fire — once the shell is inserted, it automatically launches.
+Ideal for automated fire support, immersive scenarios, and advanced mission scripting.

 ---